tmtk75/hands-on-t3stack-k3s/HANDS-ON.md

 ## 2. Push the image to a local registry
 Local registry to be available.

+Add `insecure-registries` to your docker-desktop.

 `Preferences` -> `Docker engine`.
 ```
   "insecure-registries": [
     "registry.local:5000"
   ]
 ```

+Edit your `/etc/hosts` to add an entry.
 ```
+$ sudo vim /etc/hosts
+...

 $ cat /etc/hosts
 ...
 127.0.0.1 registry.local
 ```

 Copy `/docker-compose.registry.yml`.
-You may need to disable AirPlay receiver[^1] if you use recent macOS.
+You may need to disable AirPlay receiver[^1] if you use recent macOS and see :5000 port conflict.
 ```
 $ docker compose -f ./docker-compose.registry.yml up -d
 ...